philou/built-in-quality-game/README.md

 # Built-in Quality Game

-_Learn how investing in software development best practices will make you more productive by playing rather than learning queuing theory!_
+_Learn how investing in software development best practices will make you more productive by playing rather than learning [queuing theory](https://en.wikipedia.org/wiki/Queueing_theory)!_

 ![Close up of the built-in quality game setup during a play at Murex](photos/close-up.jpg)

-[Queuing theory](https://en.wikipedia.org/wiki/Queueing_theory) is the real explanation of why investing in quality up-front will make your team faster.
-The problem is that it is not the funniest topic to study.
-After trying the standard training approach at [Murex](www.murex.com), we decided to go for something else, and created this table-top (serious) game.

 ## 1 Minute Pitch